Growth of automorphisms of virtually special groups: Introduction

-New general approaches to study automorphisms of non-(relatively-)hyperbolic groups were recently proposed by Groves and Hull \cite{Groves-Hull} and by Sela \cite{Sela-new1,Sela-new2}, both relying on (weakly) acylindrical actions on hyperbolic spaces.
+New approaches to study automorphisms of non-hyperbolic groups were recently proposed by Groves and Hull \cite{Groves-Hull} and by Sela \cite{Sela-new1,Sela-new2}, both relying on (weakly) acylindrical actions on hyperbolic spaces.
 What is different in our own approach is that we completely give up on acylindricity, rather embracing the fact that we will have to work with non-small $\R$--trees and non-acylindrical graphs of groups, and resolving by other means the issues that this causes.
 To some extent, this choice is a forced one: there exist special groups $G$ such that $\Out(G)$ is infinite and such that $G$ has no small actions on $\R$--trees \cite[p.\,166]{Fio10a}, so not all automorphisms of $G$ are ``seen'' by its (strongly) acylindrical actions on hyperbolic spaces.

-Proving that $\Out(G)$ is finitely generated for all special groups $G$ remains out of reach for the moment.
+Proving that $\Out(G)$ is finitely generated for all special groups $G$ remains out of reach for the moment (although the techniques we develop here bring this question much closer to what can be reasonably tackled).
 Instead, we focus on the problem of analysing how fast the length of an element $g\in G$ can grow when we apply iterates of an outer automorphism $\phi\in\Out(G)$.

-Even in the very particular case when $G$ is a right-angled Artin group (RAAG), very little seems to be known on this question, despite the fact that several refined aspects of automorphisms of RAAGs are well-understood \cite{Day,Day-Wade,BCV}, including finite generation of their automorphism groups.
-In fact, our approach to analyse growth of automorphisms of RAAGs requires studying automorphisms of \emph{arbitrary} special groups in a key way: it relies on a hierarchical construction inspired by Nielsen--Thurston decompositions and \cite{Sela-Duke}, by which we reduce the study of an automorphism of a RAAG to the study of a ``simpler'' automorphism of a general special group.
+Even in the very particular case when $G$ is a right-angled Artin group (RAAG), very little seems to be known on growth, despite the fact that several refined aspects of automorphisms of RAAGs are well-understood \cite{Day,Day-Wade,BCV}, including finite generation of their automorphism groups \cite{Laurence,Servatius}.
+In fact, our approach to analyse growth of automorphisms of RAAGs requires studying automorphisms of \emph{arbitrary} special groups in a key way: it relies on a hierarchical construction inspired by Nielsen--Thurston decompositions and \cite{Sela-Duke}, by which we reduce the study of an automorphism of a RAAG to the study of a ``simpler'' automorphism of an (a priori) general special group.